dantard/unizar-pound-ros-pkg/src/ros_pound/readme.txt

-Configuration file to be put in ~/.rospound/config.yaml
+Pound is a ROS package, which contains a ROS node to enalbe efficient multi-master ROS solution for wireless multi-robot networks in terms of reduced delay and reduced jitter.
+A configuration file to specify parameters of the Pound node should be added as ~/.rospound/config.yaml

 Example configuration file: